 Clients meet once a week for individual sessions.
 The focus is on helping clients get control over the behaviors that are creating problems in their lives.
 With a dual focus on accepting clients exactly where they are The focus of these sessions is to help clients further apply skills taught in group to their real life.
 In addition to the skills, a variety of other DBT tools are used to help clients discover problematic or ineffective patterns of thoughts, feelings and behaviors.

 Multi-Family Adolescent DBT Skills Group

-In Multi-Family DBT Groups, clients attend with one or both parents or caregivers.
-Groups are limited to 3-5 families which allows for a broad range of examples and input and a yet remain small enough to be comfortable and interactive.
+In Multi-Family DBT Groups, clients and parents/caregivers attend group together.
+Groups typically have five families which allows for a broad range of examples and input and a yet remain small enough to be comfortable and interactive.
 The skills group is run much like a class or seminar vs. group or family therapy.
 The unique family format allows teens and parents to learn together, develop a common language for working through difficulties and benefit from the experience of other families in the group.
 There are groups for adolescents age 13 – 18 yrs old with a range of issues including a, emotion dysregulation, impulsive behaviors, self-injurious behaviors and a history of relationship and interpersonal difficulties.
 Clients are coached on ways to talk about their difficulties without being explicit and detailed about behaviors that maybe triggering to others.
 Groups are co-lead by other intensively-trained DBT therapists.